Juuliuus/juusprime/README.md

 This is the package code for juusprime which is an engine to generate Prime Tuplets (Sextuplets and/or Quintuplets and/or Quadruplets).

+Feb.
+28, 2021: A pdf file outlining the underlying structure was added.

 juusprime is free software, licensed under the GNU GPL, version 3.
 It is written in pure Go, no other dependencies.